Blawker/UCN-Simulations/README.md

 - Modify the source code of Kassiopeia to implement :
   - Moving part : surfaces, spaces, assemblies.
   - Interaction of UCN on moving surfaces[3](3).
-- To create a motion of a part, enter the line in a config_file.xml :
+- To create a motion of a part
+  - Enter the line in a config_file.xml :

 ```xml
 <ksmotion_surface_translation name="motion_surface_translation"